Auckland primary school teacher under fire for wearing MAGA hat to Black Lives Matter protest

 "I wasn't wearing it to incite racism.
 In fact, I was wearing it to represent a diverse range of ideas."

-The video quickly racked up 2000 views, more than 4500 comments and almost 800 comments.
+The video quickly racked up 2000 views, and almost 800 comments.

 Manukau Christian School is now fielding complaints from parents concerned about his behaviour.